JustAman62/open-f1/README.md

 [▼] Down (0)    [►] Delay+    [◄] Delay-   [R] Race Control     [H] Timing by Lap    [Esc] Return
 ```

-### Using a Cursor to Display Relative Interval for a Specific Driver
+### Using a Cursor to Display Relative Gap for a Specific Driver

 Use the cursor controlled by the `[▼] Down (1)` and `[▲] Up` actions in the `[O] Timing Tower` screen to select a specific driver (in this case Norris) to see the relative interval between that driver and all other.
 This is useful for determining where a driver will fall to after a pit stop, or looking at pit windows during under cuts.